stfwi/duktape-cc/readme.md

     - Adding scripting hooks/callbacks to C++ applications.

-- Duktape was a great help for me testing functionality in embedded systems.
-During the evaluation and of this class template set, especially the modules, it turned out that a sequential script execution and avoiding exceptions did lead to small and well understandable script codes.
-Therefore the module functions avoid to throw and indicate success or problems e.g. via boolean return (such as `if(!fs.chmod(file, mode)) handleit();`).
+- Duktape was a great help for me when testing functionality in embedded systems.
+During the development and evaluation of this class template set (especially the modules) it turned out that a sequential script execution did lead to small and well understandable script codes.

-- According to conversions of types between JS and C++, the intension is to stick with the STL and adding traits for modules only where it is needed (but in the modules, not the main duktape.hh).
+- About conversions of types between JS and C++: The intension is to stick with the STL and adding traits for modules only where it is needed (but in the modules, not the main duktape.hh).
 Traits should be generally there for

     - [x] Numeric types
     - [x] `std::string`       -> String
     - [x] `std::vector<...>`  -> Array
-    - [ ] `std::map<...>`,`std::unordered_map<...>`  -> Object
+    - [ ] `std::map<...>`,`std::unordered_map<...>`  -> Object.
+This
+          is still a point of discussion if this makes sense.

 - Missing list